-City Water will make available information to customers through the use of fact sheets, City Water's internet pages and community education programs.
+City Water will make available information to customers using fact sheets, City Water's internet pages and community education programs.

 The CSS for water and wastewater also contains useful advice on sustainable water supply and a complaints resolution process for dealing with customer requests and concerns.